 Artificial Intelligence can help pharma companies with comprehensive datasets, speedier development cycles, interpreting data in context, and business intelligence.

 Manually-curated research data are both expensive and notoriously unreliable.
 Corporate scientists report that less than 50% of academically-identified drug targets can be validated in in-house pharmaceutical experiments.
-This is probably due to human bias in analysis of the results.
+This is probably due to human bias in the analysis of the results.